triggermesh/docs/docs/guides/writingafunction.md

 Writing a function requires two steps:

 - [ ] Writing a function manifest
-- [ ] Applying the manifest to your Kubernetes
+- [ ] Applying the manifest to your Kubernetes cluster

 The Function object spec requires a minimal amount of configuration:

 * The `runtime`, here we choose `python`
-* Whether the function is accessible publicly or not using the `public` keyword.
+* Whether the function is publicly accessible or not using the `public` keyword.
 * The `entrypoint`, which specifies the name of the function
 * The `code`, written in-line with the function manifest